Panasthetik/near-art-exhibitions/README.md

 # near-art-exhibitions
 Art exhibitions and artist portfolio site on Near Protocol with Rust, WASM, Parcel and React.
+Edited.